 The same thing happens when you work alone from the get-go.
 You have one client.
-You do just one kind of work.
+And do just one kind of work.
 You get ‘better’ (quicker) at it, and that works for you.
 You get paid and you’re happy doing what you do.

 But is this sustainable?